awsdocs/aws-lambda-developer-guide/doc_source/lambda-permissions.md

 For more information about IAM, see [What is IAM?](https://docs.aws.amazon.com/IAM/latest/UserGuide/introduction.html) in the *IAM User Guide*\.

+For more information about applying security principles to Lambda applications, see [Security](https://docs.aws.amazon.com/lambda/latest/operatorguide/security-ops.html) in the *Lambda operator guide*\.

 **Topics**
 + [AWS Lambda execution role](lambda-intro-execution-role.md)
 + [Using resource\-based policies for AWS Lambda](access-control-resource-based.md)